Quick Answer

 What is the best diet for athletes?

-The best diet for athletes is a balanced approach that includes carbohydrates, protein, and healthy fats, tailored to their training demands and goals.
+The best diet for athletes is one that consistently supports training demands, recovery, and energy needs.
+Most athletes benefit from a balanced approach that includes carbohydrates, protein, healthy fats, hydration, and adequate total energy intake.

 How often should athletes eat?

-Athletes should typically eat every 3–4 hours to maintain energy levels and support recovery.
+Many athletes benefit from eating every 3–4 hours to help maintain energy availability and support recovery.

 Are carbohydrates bad for athletes?

-No. Carbohydrates are the primary fuel source for exercise and are essential for athletic performance.
+No. Carbohydrates are one of the body’s primary fuel sources during exercise and are critical for many sports and training styles.

 Can athletes train fasted?